Lowie-s-Leetcode-Community/LCHelper/README.md

 ⌊ LC_quiz
 ⌊ LC_users
 ```
+(Script to create a MongoDB sample should be added soon)

 ## 5. `.gitignore`
-To prevent cache or unnecessary files from being pushed to the main repository, a `.gitignore` file is highly recommended.
+To prevent cache or unnecessary files from being pushed to the main repository, a `.gitignore` file is required.

 The file should include:
 ```